nikerla/vc-content/pages/glossary/what-is-b2b.md

             </div>
             <div class="col __col-80 text" style="margin-top: 0; padding-left: 20px;">
                 <strong>Scalability</strong>
                 <p>As popularity of your website increases and as your business evolves, it can become hard to scale it with minimal effort and to avoid proportional growing of infrastructure management costs.
 Progressive ideas, new trading partners’ joining, services expansion, integrating your other systems and channels are all good reasons to level up.
-The optimal ecommerce solution must be equipped with scalable software architecture and a powerful, flexible engine able to conform to ongoing integration.
+The optimal business to business e-commerce solution must be equipped with scalable software architecture and a powerful, flexible engine able to conform to ongoing integration.
 A platform with strong API can be integrated much easier than an outdated solution.</p>
             </div>
         </div>
         <div class="col-w">